davidfig/pixi-ease/README.md

 YY-Animate used a global Animate object, which worked well, but created clean-up issues (e.g., when destroying a level, I had to be careful to destroy all the animations connected to that level). pixi-ease uses separate list objects, that can be created, updated, and destroyed independently of other lists.

+Additionally, I used eventemitter3 to create a more robust event system, replacing the onDone, onLoop, etc. options from YY-Animate.

 ## Installation

     npm i pixi-ease